TwoFX/twofx.github.io/_posts/2025-06-09-the-largest-divisor.md

       go (i + 1)
 ```

-it is written in a functional style, using tail recursion instead of a loop.
+It is written in a functional style, using tail recursion instead of a loop.
 Lean
 also supports imperative constructs like `for` loops, but currently the support
 for proving properties of functional programs is still better than for proving
 properties of imperative programs.